tanya-2802/MarketHub/README.md

 # MarketHub: An Online Marketplace Web Application

 MarketHub is a full-stack simulated marketplace built with Python and Flask.
 This application provides a hands-on learning environment for e-commerce by granting each user a starting budget to practice buying and selling items.
-The core of the platform is to allow users to experience making a profit or loss based on their trading decisions in a secure, sandbox environment.

-It features a clean, responsive user interface and robust backend logic for handling all aspects of the simulation, including product management, user authentication, and transaction histories.
+The core of the platform is to allow users to experience making a profit or loss based on their trading decisions in a secure, sandbox environment.It features a clean, responsive user interface and robust backend logic for handling all aspects of the simulation, including product management, user authentication, and transaction histories.
 ---

 ### Screenshots